diegoado/DiscoveryTripAPI/README.md

 **Create User**
 ----
   Adds a new user to the mobile application.
-The user name Timestamp is validated to avoid creating duplicate names in the application.
+The user name and email is validated to avoid creating duplicates in the application.

 * **URL**